The Simons Observatory: pipeline comparison and validation for large-scale B-modes: Results and discussion

-We will first discuss the nominal pipelines A, B and C without considering any extensions.
+We start by discussing the nominal pipelines A, B, and C without considering any extensions.
 We find that for the simpler Gaussian and \dzsz{} foregrounds, the nominal pipelines obtain unbiased results, as expected.
 Pipeline B shows a slight positive bias for Gaussian foregrounds, in combination with inhomogeneous noise only.
 This bias is absent for homogeneous noise and can be traced back to the pixel covariance matrix used to construct the NILC weights.
-We will discuss this in more detail in Appendix \ref{sec:nilc_gaussian_bias}.
-For now, we show the results using a more constrained mask that is closer to homogeneity.
+We discuss this in more detail in Appendix \ref{sec:nilc_gaussian_bias}.
+For now, we show the results using a smaller, more homogeneously weighted mask.
 We stress that these results, marked with a $^{\dagger}$, are not comparable to the rest in Table~\ref{tab:r_fiducial_results}, since they are calculated on a different mask.
 The more complex \doso{} foregrounds lead to a $\sim1 \sigma$ bias in the goal and optimistic noise scenario.
 The \dmsm{} foregrounds lead to a noticeable increase of the bias of up to $\sim2\sigma$, seen with pipeline C in all noise scenarios and with pipeline A in the goal-optimistic case, and slightly less with pipeline B. The modifications introduced in the \dmsm{} foreground model include a larger spatial variation in the synchrotron spectral index $\beta_s$ with respect to \doso{}, and are a plausible reason for the increased bias on $r$.

 Remarkably, we find that, in their simplest incarnation, all pipelines achieve comparable statistical uncertainty on $r$, ranging from $\sigma(r)\simeq2.1\times10^{-3}$ to $\sigma(r)\simeq3.6\times10^{-3}$ (a $70\%$ increase), depending on the noise model.
 Changing between the goal and baseline white noise levels results in an increase of $\sigma(r)$ of $\sim 20-30\%$.
 Changing between the optimistic and pessimistic $1/f$ noise has a similar effect on the results from pipelines A and B, although $\sigma(r)$ does not increase by more than $10\%$ when changing to pessimistic $1/f$ noise for pipeline C. These results are in reasonable agreement with the forecasts presented in \cite{2019JCAP...02..056A}. \\